rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.Api/README.md

 # Patiend Administrator System API

+#TODO think through the structure of this document, edit in Eclipse?

 ## Running the server
 Open the PatientAdministrationSystem.sln file in Visual Studio and run the solution.